-- Provides an easily understandable overview of current research on VIPS
+- Provides an easily understandable overview of current research on volcanic and igneous plumbing systems

 - Includes full color illustrations to increase understanding

 - Covers fundamental information needed to optimize comprehension